-After minutes of snipping and finishing, you’re about to style your customer’s haircut.
+After several minutes of snipping and finishing, you’re about to style your customer’s new haircut.
 The problem is you’re torn about which products to use.
 Which is better, pomade, gel, or cream?
-You asked yourself this question and bet that you picked the right one.
+You may have asked yourself this question before and you imagine that you probably picked the right one.

 Of course, experienced barbers would know the right product for every hairstyle and hair type.
 However, there are those who are mistakenly using products that aren’t fit for the job.
 It’s either they’re only knowledgeable of the conventional options or they are afraid to try something new.